britive/onboarding/session-recording/docker/README.md

   echo -n "britiveallthethings" | md5 # `md5` on macos, `md5sum` on linux
   ```

-  a.
   Update the docker-compose.yml file with the generated key.

   ```yaml
   guacamole: